mirzawaqasahmed/f5-big-iq-lab/docs/class07/module2/lab1.rst

 6. Click the ``afm-remote-logging-profile`` created by BIG-IQ in previous step, the *Network Firewall* tab on left
 7. Examine the options set by BIG-IQ when creating the logging profile.

-.. note :: per https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-security-6-0-1/23.html#guid-525b3d56-f673-4569-85a5-0b979cb2cb35, none of the objects created in this manner should be modified.
+.. note:: per https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-security-6-0-1/23.html#guid-525b3d56-f673-4569-85a5-0b979cb2cb35, none of the objects created in this manner should be modified.
 Need to confirm whether this is the case.
 Certainly seems reasonable that a customer would want to tweak these settings to meet their requirements.

 8. Click *Cancel*